qubodup/flying_revenge/readme.txt

 Everything licensed under BSD, MIT and zLib (pick one).

 You need LÖVE <http://love2d.org/> to play.
+It works with 0.6 (but sound can be broken) and 0.7.0 beta.

 $ cd nameofthedirectory
 $ love .